Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 The stunning sunset over the Gulf of Mexico is simply unforgettable and there’s no better place to take it in than offshore Clearwater Beach.

-By far the most famous theme park on the planet, whether you’re six or sixty, no trip to Florida is complete without a trip to the Mickey mouse house.
+By far the most famous theme park on the planet, whether you’re age 6 or 60, no trip to Florida is complete without a trip to the Mickey Mouse’s house.

 If you’re after thrills, make a beeline for the vertical drop of the Tower of Terror at Disney’s Hollywood Studios.

-The Funship, complete with onboard slide, offers half and full-day charters for up to 8 passengers.
+The Funship, complete with an onboard slide, offers half and full-day charters for up to eight passengers.

 The full-day experience takes you to wild dolphins and secluded barrier islands, making it perfect for families or groups of friends to enjoy a day out around Tampa.